CWML/gitdemo/readme.md

 **This requires authorizing with GitHub.
 Use GitHub Desktop if you haven't authorized with GH before**

+In order to push our repository to github.com we need to authenticate with our account via SSH.

+'''
+ssh-keygen -t ed25519 -C "your_email@example.com"
+'''
+If you are using a legacy system that doesn't support the Ed25519 algorithm, you can use:
+'''
+ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+'''

+When prompted to "Enter a file in which to save the key," press Enter to accept the default file location.

+Next, you'll be prompted to enter a passphrase.
+This is optional but recommended for added security.
+You can press Enter to skip creating a passphrase.

+Run the following command to start the SSH agent:

+'''
+eval "$(ssh-agent -s)"
+'''

+Add your SSH Private key to the SSH agent:

+'''
+ssh-add ~/.ssh/id_ed25519
+'''

 Now we'll push our repository to github.com.
 First we need to create the repository on github.com and then we run the following command(use your repository command):
 ```
 git remote add origin https://github.com/username/yourrepohere.git